tlehman/octopress/source/_posts/2013-05-11-how-many-possible-flags-are-there.markdown

 title: "How many possible flags are there?"
 date: 2013-05-11 12:00
 comments: true
-categories: [mathematics, combinatorics, cli]
+categories: [mathematics, combinatorics, cli, vexillology]
 ---

 I have been thinking about Mars a lot more lately, and about possible colonization.
-The [Mars One](http://mars-one.com/) project is a non-governmental not-for-profit organization that is looking to send groups of four people, independent of nationality, to Mars in 2022.
+The [Mars One](http://mars-one.com/) project is a non-governmental not-for-profit organization that is looking to send groups of four people, independent of nationality, to Mars in 2023.

 One thing that came to mind was independence, just as the early North American settlers declared independence from Great Britain, I think that Martian settlers would eventually declare independence from the countries of Earth, provided they had a sustainable, self-reliant colony.